 Buyer’s credit is usually available only for very high-value export transactions—the general minimum amount of such transactions may be a few million dollars.

 On the other hand, a letter of credit is available for the smallest to the biggest export transactions.

 The cost of buyer’s credit involves a rate of interest on the amount borrowed plus other processing fees.

 A letter of credit does not carry a rate of interest as there is no fund borrowing involved.
 Banks only charge nominal fees from the buyer to issue a letter of credit.

-In a buyer’s credit, there is only movement of money, whereas in a letter of credit there is a movement of goods between the buyer and the seller, and a movement of documents and money between all four parties involved.
+In a buyer’s credit, there is only the movement of money.
+In contrast, there is a movement of goods between the buyer and the seller in a letter of credit and a movement of documents and money between all four parties involved.
 Thus we can conclude that the scope of the buyer’s credit is limited to funds, whereas the scope of the letter of credit is wide and covers all aspects of an international transaction.

-The obligation or the liability pertaining to the buyer’s credit falls on the part of the importer availing the facility.
+The obligation or the liability pertaining to the buyer’s credit falls on the part of the importer availing of the facility.
 In contrast, the obligation of the letter of credit falls on both the buyer and the seller.
 So both the buyer and the seller must fulfill the obligation on their part to instrument the letter of credit.

 1 thought on “Letter of Credit Vs. Buyers Credit”